Ysgellog Wind Farm Ltd Criteria

 - Projects that only benefit one individual

-- Works considered a statutory responsibility, such as scheduled transport services, works to public highways and public car parks
+- Works considered a statutory responsibility, such as scheduled transport services, works to public highways and public car parks or works at Schools that are the responsibility of the Local Education Authority

 The main criteria used when assessing applications received will be: